charlespeters/ARWHD/_posts/2014-09-26-i-have-never-used-this.md

 I know HAML is an HTML preprocessor in Ruby.
 I've played with it in CodePen.
 Haven't really found a good use for it, yet.
 It looks really powerful, I just don't know when to reach for it.
 I'm just getting started with learning Rails so honest question: Can I use HAML instead of ERB?

 ### Compass
-I love SASS.
+I love Sass.
 I have never used Compass.
 I know to a lot of you that's like saying, 'Ya, I like food, except when it tastes good'.
-I immediately jumped on the Bourbon train when I got started with SASS because of how awesome Bourbon Neat is and I never really gave Compass the time it takes to learn about how to use it because I already knew Bourbon.
+I immediately jumped on the Bourbon train when I got started with Sass because of how awesome Bourbon Neat is and I never really gave Compass the time it takes to learn about how to use it because I already knew Bourbon.

-Compass extends the power SASS comes with.
+Compass extends the power Sass comes with.
 It's great for icon spriting, gradient fallbacks and CSS3 prefixing (present day Autoprefixer is more suited for that).
 I haven't figured out how to install it or get going with it so it hasn't been in my workflow at all.

 ---